duncandevs/akava-design-kit/README.md

 - **Storybook-Powered Documentation**: Interactive component playgrounds provided by Storybook to visualize and test components in isolation.
 - **Customizable Theming**: Theming support with CSS variables for easy customization.
 - **Modern Tooling**: Utilizes Vite for an optimized build process and fast development iteration.
+- **Design Tokens**: Utilizes design tokens to ensure a cohesive visual style across all components, enabling a scalable and consistent design language.
+- **Radix UI Primitives**: Incorporates Radix UI primitives to provide unstyled, accessible components as a solid foundation for design system components.

 ## Getting Started